-If you’re an individual or represent a smaller company, you generally have three major sources of funds to consider: bank financing, seller financing, or your retirement funds.
-Money from investors and earnouts is less commonly used to finance a transaction.
+If you’re an individual or represent a smaller company, you generally have three major sources of funds to finance the acquisition: bank financing, seller financing, or your retirement funds.

 - We recommend first considering Small Business Administration (SBA) financing, which is obtained through banks and which offers the most lenient terms.

-- If SBA financing is not available, we recommend taking a look at seller financing.
+- If SBA financing is not available, we recommend considering seller financing.

 - Your retirement funds can be used in combination with seller or bank financing.

 Note: You should first receive permission from the seller before sharing their confidential information with third parties.
 The seller will not want you shopping their business without their knowledge or consent.
-An offer can be made that is contingent on bank financing, and the seller can then provide you with all the documents you require to obtain approval if they accept your offer.
+An offer can be made that’s contingent on bank financing, and the seller can then provide you with all the documents you require to obtain approval if they accept your offer.

+Approximately 95% of small business loans for the acquisition of a small business are made through the SBA 7(a) Loan Program.
 SBA financing offers buyers attractive loan terms and interest rates while eliminating, or reducing, the need for the seller to carry a note.
-This means a lower down payment and lower debt service for the buyer, which translates into more net income for the buyer.
+This means a lower down payment and lower debt service for you, which translates into higher net income.

-Nearly 95% of small business loans for the acquisition of a small business are made through the SBA 7 (a) Loan Program.
 Because this is a government-sponsored program, there are strict guidelines that any bank must follow when offering an SBA loan.
 The buyer must also pay a loan guaranty fee when obtaining an SBA loan, which supports the program.
-The loan guaranty fee can be thought of as an insurance premium to cover the SBA’s losses in the event of a default.

 SBA Loan Criteria for All Loan Types